 Research on the non-canonical roles of FA proteins was also discussed at the Symposium.
 Dr. Elizabeth Sierra Potchanant from Indiana University highlighted her work on the role of FANCC in regulating the cell cycle.
 Her research showed that FANCC regulated cell division by binding to a protein called cyclin-dependent kinase-1 (CDK1), a master regulator of cell division.
 Other work has shown that this specific binding domain (place where other proteins can bind) on FANCC is often mutated in cancers in the non-FA population, which highlights the physiological relevance of this interaction.

-Additional non-canonical roles were discussed by Dr. Valeria Naim from the University Paris-Sud, Gustave Roussy and Dr. Jessica Luzwick from the University of Texas MD Anderson Cancer Center.
+Dr. Valeria Naim from the University Paris-Sud, Gustave Roussy and Dr. Jessica Luzwick from the University of Texas MD Anderson Cancer Center discussed additional non-canonical roles.
 Dr. Naim described a new role for FANCD2 that links DNA fragility during replication to mitochondrial function.
 Mitochondria are organelles found in cells that are responsible for energy production.
 Dr. Luzwick discussed the knowledge that many FANC proteins localize to the mitochondria, but that their roles were not clearly defined.
 Research she presented showed that FANCO/RAD51C and other FANC proteins are required for protecting the mitochondrial DNA replication process from oxidative DNA damage (damaged caused by reactive oxygen species produced from normal body processes such as metabolism) thereby preventing inflammation.

 Research presented during the FA Pathway session at the 2019 symposium highlights that the FA pathway is highly complex and involves proteins that are not considered FA genes.
 Knowledge of the mechanisms of how other proteins interact and function in concert with FA proteins could reveal new ways to target the pathway for therapeutic effects.
 Additional research highlighted at the symposium also revealed non-canonical roles of FA proteins in regulating cellular processes such as cell division and in maintaining mitochondrial function.
 Future research is needed to develop a deeper understanding of the non-canonical functions of FA proteins.